MicrosoftDocs/quantum-docs-pr/articles/manual/index.md

 [![](http://img.youtube.com/vi/cOUrzxyng04/0.jpg)](http://www.youtube.com/watch?v=cOUrzxyng04 "")

- While quantum hardware is still in an early developing stage, we need to build adequate software for quantum computers to take advance of the quantum power of computation when time comes.
+ While quantum hardware is still in early development, we need to build adequate software for quantum computers to take advance of the quantum power of computation when time comes.
 Q# is a tool made to provide a platform where developers can write and test programs